manmeet-ms/JathedarFE-MindTrack-Hackathon-NoBrokerxMASAI-TiHAN/guide.md

-You're right — you've made excellent progress, and based on the original philosophy of your project (a discipline-enforcing PWA with urge tracking, rituals, timeblocks, and punishments), you've definitely crossed the MVP line.
+You're right — you&apos;ve made excellent progress, and based on the original philosophy of your project (a discipline-enforcing PWA with urge tracking, rituals, timeblocks, and punishments), you&apos;ve definitely crossed the MVP line.
 Here's a breakdown:

 ---

-### ✅ What You've Built (Core MVP Done)
+### ✅ What You&apos;ve Built (Core MVP Done)

 #### ✅ Core Functionality